Ejay-3D/MMM-SpotifyControl/README.md

 **Step 3: Configure your mirror**.
 Copy that snippet and paste it into your mirror’s `config.js`.
 Configure the rest to your needs and you’re good to go.

+** If you are using NowPlayingOnSpotify Module already I suggest to update your Tokens as well in this module so both module will use the same tokens.

 Here is an example for an entry in `config.js`

 ```javascript